Tixerz/c-eval-function/README.md

 POT_eval("-3+2*7") --> 11

 ===============================================
-to use the function run a.exe
+to use the function import POT.eval.h